-To accomplish the program's design goals, the software uses a True Random Number Generator^[22] (TRNG), the One-Time Pad^[23] (OTP) cipher for message encryption and a one-time Message Authentication Code^[24] (MAC) for message authenticity.
+To accomplish the program's design goals, the software uses an informationtheoretic entropy extractor to process the random data received from a physical thermal noise process, also known as a True Random Number Generator^[22] (TRNG).
+The random data is then used to produce many single use encryption keys.
+Messages are encrypted using the One-Time Pad^[23] (OTP) cipher and a One-Time Message Authentication Code^[24] (One-Time MAC) for message authenticity.
 To provide additional protection of the one-time pad database during the initial key exchange^[26] between users, a strong passphrase^[27] and keyfile^[66] can be used.
 The program will then use a cascade of Password Based Key Derivation Functions^[28] (PBKDFs), stream ciphers^[29] and MACs to encrypt and authenticate the database.
 Other features of the program include a strong MAC for authentication between the clients and the server, a decoy messaging system to frustrate traffic analysis^[65] and a self destruct mechanism which can wipe all the client databases in case of an emergency.